 Principle

 Community Sustainability and

 Environmental Protection

 Strategy Target

-Funding & Fod/State
+Funding & F = 4/C+=+=

 Advocacy Fed/State

 The National Association of Homebuilders reported Santa Barbara County as the 5th least affordable small housing market in the nation.
 The elimination of redevelopment agency funding at the state level and reductions in federal affordable housing funds puts greater emphasis on finding other funding streams to help create and preserve both affordable rental and ownership housing.
-There is a need for improvement in community resources, services, and infrastructure to improve the economic, social and community wellbeing of the County.
 The impact of the lack of affordable housing, social services, and accessible employment was underscored by the County's 2013 Poverty Study, which found an unacceptably high percentage of County residents living below the federal poverty threshold, including an increasing incidence of child poverty.
 Federal resources, such as the U. S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) and the HOME Investment Partnerships (HOME) programs have continually been subject to appropriation reductions; since 2010, the County's funding for these programs dropped 43%.
 Such reductions negatively impact our community as this funding provides an important resource to address County needs in the areas of capital infrastructure, public service, microeconomic development, and affordable housing.
-In 2018, the State provided significant new funding resources to address housing and homeless service needs, such as the California Emergency Solutions and Housing (CESH) Program, and the Homeless Emergency Aid Program (HEAP) authorized by SB 850 Housing, and SB 2 Building Jobs and Homes Act. -Such funding is critical in addressing immediate housing and service needs of the most vulnerable community members, and improving the maintaining a level of community's overall quality of life, resulting in a-sustainability that provides for a growing and vibrant economy.
-The County also supports creative strategies to preserve, build, and make affordable housing available and affordable for individual and family households countywide.
+In 2018, the State provided significant new funding resources to address housing and homeless service needs, such as the California Emergency Solutions and Housing (CESH) Program, and the Homeless Emergency Aid Program (HEAP) authorized by SB 850 Housing, and SB 2 Building Jobs and Homes Act.
+Such funding is critical in addressing immediate housing and service needs of the most vulnerable community members, and improving the community's overall quality of life, resulting in a growing and vibrant economy.
+The County supports creative strategies to preserve, build, and make housing available and affordable for individual and family households countywide.